christian-mannes/it/doc/download.md

 - Drag It.app into the application folder (or anywhere else if you prefer)
 - Double-click It.app to open it.

-The first time you open *It*, you will be prompted to select a directory for for your files.
+The first time you open *It*, you may be prompted to select a directory for for your files.
 Select any directory you see fit.

 > Notice that if you had earlier versions